Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

         pc = ctx.getConcreteRegisterValue(ctx.registers.rip)
 ```

 Previous code represents a common emulation function for Triton, this body of function can be used almost in any analysis.
-Before moving to the next instruction we called `hookingHandler`, a function that will call our hooks.
+Before moving to the next instruction we called `hookingHandler`, a function that will call our own hooks.
 I left a comment where we can insert some logic of analysis, apply symbolization of registers or memory, apply constraints and finally solve the expressions for getting a model.

 ### Apply Constraints

-Before I didn't paste the whole code for `emulate`, but I will paste here and I will give some explanations more:
+Before I didn't paste the whole code for `emulate` function, but I will paste here and I will give some explanations more:

 ```python
 def emulate(ctx, pc):